 High interest rates: Not all BNPL companies offer a zero interest rate.
-Affirm doesn’t charge late fees but can charge interest of up to 30% depending on the plan — much higher than the average credit card interest of 16.43%.
+Affirm doesn’t charge late fees but can charge interest of up to 30% depending on the plan — much higher than the average credit card interest rate of 19.9%.
 And if your BNPL plan is linked to your credit card, payments will simply add to your card balance at a high APR.

 Spending money you don’t have: These services, much like credit cards, can encourage impulse buying.
 If you can’t afford those fancy shoes now, will things really be different in the weeks to come?

 Hurting your credit score: Some of these companies will do hard credit checks, which can temporarily ding your credit score.
 They also might report your missed or late payments to the credit bureaus, further weakening your score.
-And to top if off, these services may not help you build your score if regular payment activity isn’t reported to the bureaus.
+And to top it off, these services may not help you build your score if regular payment activity isn’t reported to the bureaus.

 More: Get your free credit score from Credit Sesame